CarlosGS/facemask-print-vertical/README.md

 - The A mask homologated in a hospital in Madrid
   - Original B1 part
   - Stacked: B2 part
-  - Stacked: The full A mask but WITHOUT the top covers

 - Stacked: Prusa mask main part

+- Stacked: Protective visor by 3dverkstan

 There is one empty layer between each part to allow an easy separation.
 Support material not needed.